Tyil/website/_tutorials/install-funtoo.md

 ```

 Now that `boot-update` is configured, install `grub` as an UEFI bootloader and
 generate the configs for it using `boot-update`.
+You should make sure the
+`grub` directory exists in `/boot` as well.

 ```
+mkdir -p /boot/grub
 grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id="Funtoo GNU+Linux" --recheck /dev/sda
 boot-update
 ```